-All Ohio voters have the opportunity to vote in the next Primary or General Election from the convenience of their own homes by requesting an absentee ballot.
-You can request your ballot for each individual election beginning on January 1 or 90 days before the date of an election, whichever is earlier.
+All Ohio voters have the opportunity to vote in the next election from the convenience of their own homes by requesting an absentee ballot.
+You can request your ballot for each individual election beginning on January 1 or 90 days before the date of an election, whichever is earlier, but you must complete and submit a separate application for each election in which you want to vote.
 Your request must be received by your local county board of elections by noon the third day before the election (usually a Saturday).
 However, you should submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail you a ballot and for you to timely return that ballot.

 Steps to request and vote an absentee ballot: